 - Directions widget—Calculate routes between two or more stops.

 - Draw widget—Create simple graphics for points, lines, and polygons on 2D web maps and 3D web scenes.
-Supports adding measurements to drawn graphics for coordinate position, length, perimeter, and area.
+The widget supports adding measurements to drawn graphics for coordinate position, length, perimeter, and area.

-- Elevation Profile widget—Generating and display an elevation profile from an input path.
+- Elevation Profile widget—Generate and display an elevation profile from an input path.
 Users can draw or select a line on a 2D web map or 3D web scene.